markalvincadangin/TaskTrackr/README.md

 - **Add Tasks to Projects:** For each project, add tasks with details like title, description, deadline, and priority.
 - **Assign Tasks to Members:** Assign tasks to yourself or to group members (if the project is a group project).
 - **Group and Project Management:** Create groups, invite members by email, and manage group membership.
-- **Task Status Tracking:** Mark tasks as Pending, In Progress, or Done.
+- **Task Status Tracking:** Mark tasks as Pending, In Progress, Done, or Overdue.
 Reopen completed tasks if needed.
 - **In-app and Email Notifications:** Receive notifications for assignments, updates, and reminders.
 - **Automated Reminders:** Get notified (in-app and via email) about upcoming and overdue tasks based on your settings.
 - **User Profile and Settings:** Update your profile, change your password, and set how many days in advance you want reminders.
+- **Theme Support:** Switch between light and dark themes.
 - **Responsive, Modern UI:** Clean, mobile-friendly interface with Bootstrap 5 and icons.

 ---

 ## 📸 Screenshots

->
 > ![Dashboard](documentation/screenshots/dashboard.png)
 > ![Task List](documentation/screenshots/tasks.png)
 > ![Project List](documentation/screenshots/projects.png)